Ramblings

 Risk management, a proper science that would //never// even //think// about suggesting something as ridiculous as this, is about minimizing risks at every stage of the process - at the human level, sure, but also at the mechanical level.
 That's why 50% of the resources of product design go into researching how humans could possibly fuck up using the product, and then minimizing the ways in which it can happen in the first place or how to minimize the potential damage.
 Risk management, a proper science that would //never// even //think// about suggesting something as ridiculous as this, is about minimizing risks at every stage of the process - at the human level, sure, but also at the mechanical level.
 That's why 50% of the resources of product design go into researching how humans could possibly fuck up using the product, and then minimizing the ways in which it can happen in the first place or how to minimize the potential damage.

 -And I haven'even talked about the things that are //outside// of your control.
 Supply chain attacks are one such thingbut other devices on your network are a thing as well.
 Do you trust your family to know what they're doing?
 Your partner?
 Your colleagues at work?
 Other students at school?
 Do you trust that the companies who write the software you are using have proper cybersecurity measures in place themselves?
-There is an obscene amount of attack vectors in the digital realm beyond the "download an executable and run it". +And that still doesn’cover risks beyond your control.
-Supply chain attacks, insecure devices on your network, careless family members, colleagues, or even vendors whose own security might be weak—all are threats you cannot fix with judgment alone.
+There is an obscene amount of attack vectors in the digital realm beyond the "download an executable and run it".+And that still doesn’cover risks beyond your control.
+Supply chain attacks, insecure devices on your network, careless family members, colleagues, or even vendors whose own security might be weak, remote code execution vulnerabilities, all of these are threats you cannot fix with judgment alone.
 The digital landscape has countless entry points far beyond simply “not downloading shady files", and treating common sense as the primary defense ignores the true scale of the problem.

 - +